 What’s the most nerve-wracking part of pitching to new clients?
 For some it’s public speaking.
 For others it’s the fear they’ll say “no thanks.”
 And some marketing and PR firms are afraid to give pitches because they don’t have a professional pitch deck to back them up.
 Indeed, more agencies are realising how important a professional pitch deck is to closing the deal and landing a new client.
+As a presentation design company, we have you covered.
 This post covers how a professional pitch deck leads to more business for your agency, how to structure a pitch deck, and some pro pitch deck design tips.

 A Professional Pitch Deck Leads to More Success

 What’s the difference between a professional pitch deck and a pitch deck hastily thrown together at the last minute?
 Your success rate.
 A professionally designed pitch deck is more likely to land you the client, for a few reasons.

 - Spend Time on Your Pitch Deck – As a marketing agency, you likely invested time and resources into your website, social media campaigns, and other promotional materials.
 Your pitch deck should be no different.
 Your prospective client has already seen your marketing materials because they’ve probably researched you before your pitch.
 If your pitch deck design is nowhere near the quality of your website, it’ll both confuse your client and leave a bad impression.
 Your pitch deck is as much a representation of your agency as your other marketing collateral – treat it as such.

 - Leave a Good Impression – When you present your agency’s services to a client with a professional pitch deck design, that client will know that you understand quality.
 If they see the time and effort you put into your pitch, they’ll conclude you can do the same for them.
 A successful pitch is about packaging.
 Your agency likely has the competence to deliver high-quality service, but convincing new clients also requires an impressive presentation of your skills.